 - Student Loan Information – Servicemembers may face barriers when requesting and retaining protections afforded to them by the Servicemembers Civil Relief Act (SCRA).

 - AFFN Network – The AFFN Network gives Scott Credit Union members access to ATMs all around the globe.
-There are just under 200,000 ATMs & about 1.3 million Point of Sale participating locations.
+There are more than 800,000 ATMs and more than 2.3 million merchant locations worldwide.

 - Military Community Involvement – Due to our deep-rooted history with Scott Air Force Base, we have a very large involvement in numerous community events on and around the base.